department-of-veterans-affairs/health-apis-patient-generated-data/patient-generated-data-synthetic/README.md

-# patient-generated-data-local-db
+# patient-generated-data-synthetic

-This project builds a SQL Server Docker image for local development.
-This is the operational database for Patient Generated Data.
+Synthetic data for local and development environments.
-An H2 database instance is also built for use by integration tests.
+This project also builds a SQL Server Docker image for local development, and an H2 database for use by integration tests.

 ## Local Development